 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-The Bachelor of Science Renewable Resource Management [B.SC.
-(RRM)] is offered by University of Saskatchewan's College of Agriculture and Bioresources.
+The Bachelor of Science in Renewable Resource Management [B.SC.
+(RRM)] is offered by the University of Saskatchewan's College of Agriculture and Bioresources.

 - Bachelor of Science in Agriculture Four-year

 Admission requirements and deadlines

 Do you want us to send you important reminders, information about our programs or notifications about uSask events?